Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 * Check the Duet has firmware; the DIAG/STATUS LED should be flashing steadily, about half a second off and half a second on.
 If it is glowing dimly, or off, the firmware has been erase.
 You can also check by connecting a USB cable between the Duet and RPi, then send `lsusb` from the RPi terminal.
 If there is an entry for "Duet 3 motion system", it has firmware.
 If there is an entry for "Atmel ... bootloader" the firmware has been erased, and you will have to flash the firmware; see below.
 * If the Duet is powered via USB cable from the RPi, send `lsusb` from the RPi terminal.
 If the Duet is not showing up, it may be a power supply issue.
 Try powering the Duet and SBC separately and see if the problem is resolved.
 * Use of RPi cases that extend the GPIO pins or use the pins for external buttons or powering PWM fans will not work with the Duet.
-* Test the SBC GPIO capabilities, it's possible that the SPI controller has failed: https://github.com/Duet3D/DuetSoftwareFramework/wiki/SBC-Setup-Guide#testing-gpio-capability-of-the-sbc
+* [Test the SBC GPIO capabilities](https://github.com/Duet3D/DuetSoftwareFramework/wiki/SBC-Setup-Guide#testing-gpio-capability-of-the-sbc), it's possible that the SPI controller has failed.
 * Finally, it's possible that the buffer driver on the Duet has failed, that sets the transfer ready pin high, so the SBC knows it can communicate.
 Contact Duet3D.

 #### Flashing firmware from the SBC